 “Listen to your customer to discover their pain points and learn how an awning can solve them,” recommends Parrett.
 “For instance, maybe they’re getting a lot of sun on one part of their home and it’s driving up their energy bill.
 Most importantly, know the benefits of motorized awnings and be able to paint a picture of what your potential customer’s life will look like under an awning.
 By educating your customers about the benefits of motorized awnings, you’ll be able to show them why an awning can turn their outdoor space into their favorite place.”

 “When homeowners are exploring awning selections, we typically invite them to consider a few things,” says Seguin.
 “Are they seeing excessive air-conditioning expenses?
 Are they looking for a retractable awning option to provide and remove shade at the push of a button?
 Are they are looking to add a design element to a patio or yard area without taking up square footage on the ground?”
 These questions can help clarify which product is right for them.
+However, if they are looking to change up their whole outside area, then they may need to bring in contractors first like FSBD and others like it, so they can go over with them what to do and how they can then incorporate their awning selection.

 Once awnings become part of your product line, set up a working demo in your showroom to showcase their many benefits and functions.
 “Additionally, consider using real-time digital rendering software tools to show homeowners how they can customize awning covers,” says Seguin.
 “Solair is also developed the Awning Visualizer, a no-cost digital tool designed to help homeowners visualize how an awning would look on their home.”
 Being able to see the products and how they might look in their home should help seal any deal.